-The plum curculio can easily ruin an entire crop of European plums and probably those from other plum species without some form of control.
+The plum curculio can easily ruin an entire crop of European plums and possibly those from other plum species without some form of control.
 This pest is generally located in the eastern half of the United States, and they are active for up to 6 weeks, starting shortly after bloom.
 They can ruin or disfigure the crop of other species as well, especially in high pressure areas.
-Oriental fruit moth can also be a serious problem for plums and other stonefruit.
+The oriental fruit moth can also be a serious problem for plums and other stonefruit.

 Many varieties are quite susceptible to various forms of disease, with the most damaging being brown rot, which affects the fruit, and black knot, which affects the branches.
 Splitting from rain is also a frequent occurrence, but this isn't necessarily a concern until they are nearly ripe.
 Overall, plums require high effort to manage.